lcassels20/Software-Engineering-Team-8/README.md

    ## Game Instructions
    **Play the Game**: Click the play button.
-   **Add a Player**: Click Add Player on the respective team.
+   **Add Players based on the four equipment ids in the traffic generator**: Click Add Player on the respective team.
 Type in identical codes for all players, then start game.
-   **Submit Players**: After entering players, click Submit Players for each team to send it to the player action.
+   **Submit Players**: After entering players on both teams, click Submit Players for each team to send it to the player action.
    **Start Game**: Click Start Game to begin playing.
    **Other Options**:
        Users can change the network or clear teams if needed.
        Press Esc on your keyboard to exit full-screen mode.
        Click the X in the popup window to end the game.
-       Debugging: the terminal will display all UDP transmission handling.
+       Debugging: the terminal will display all UDP transmission handling execpt the communication is not being sent back to the conosle running main.